Man on a field

 Our Living Lab research, approved by the University of Heidelberg's ethics committee, involves two comprehensive studies.
 The first study conducts interviews with national policymakers and kindergarten management to assess their experiences with the national rulebook for nutrition in preschool settings.
 The second is a pre- and post-intervention study tracking changes in attitudes, knowledge, and nutritional practices among preschool staff, following the introduction of the "Magic Plate" modules.
 Interviews were conducted prior to the May 2024 Living Labs and will continue in autumn 2024, with findings to be analyzed and presented subsequently.
 Both studies aim to produce policy and academic publications.

-Living lab initiatives such as industry collaborations, funding programs, and outreach efforts.
+What initiatives has the living lab undertaken, such as industry collaborations, funding programs, or outreach efforts?

 The manual: Healthy Eating Guide for Preschool Staff, entitled "The Magic Plate."
 Available in Macedonian, English and Albanian language.